container-storage-interface/spec/spec.md

       UNSUPPORTED_VOLUME_TYPE = 10;
       UNSUPPORTED_FS_TYPE = 11;

-      // Indicates that the specified `NodeID` is not allowed or
+      // Indicates that the specified node ID is not allowed or
       // understood by the Plugin, or the Plugin does not support the
-      // operation without a `NodeID`.
+      // operation without a node ID.
 More human-readable information
       // MAY be provided in the `error_description` field.
       //
-      // Recovery behavior: Caller MUST fix the `NodeID` before
+      // Recovery behavior: Caller MUST fix the node ID before
       // retrying.
       INVALID_NODE_ID = 8;
     }